mooreliu/LoveStory/README.md

 First Day Commitment
 ==============================================================================
 2015-08-06
-This is a new Branch ):
+no merge This is a new Branch ):